SukkoPera/PsxNewLib/README.md

 In order to take of these issues, I started working on a new library, and so PsxNewLib was born.

 ## Features
-Currently, PsxNewLib provides access to the status of all the digital buttons, analog sticks (on DualShock and later controllers) and analog buttons (on DualShock 2 and later controllers).
+Currently, PsxNewLib provides access to the status of all digital buttons, analog sticks (on DualShock and later controllers) and analog buttons (on DualShock 2 and later controllers).
 It also provides functions to enable and disable the analog sticks and buttons.

 It does NOT allow driving the vibration motors available on DualShock and later controllers.
 I'm not interested in this feature, but if you are, please open an Issue saying so.
 If many people ask, I will look into it.